-Crewdson’s images compress the melodrama of an entire movie, or soap-opera season, into a single, elaborately constructed scene.—New York Times
+Crewdson’s images compress the melodrama of an entire movie, or soap-opera season, into a single, elaborately constructed scene.

-American photographer Gregory Crewdson’s photographs come from the dark heart of contemporary America.
+Gregory Crewdson’s photos come from the dark heart of contemporary America.
 They belong to a cultural lineage that stretches from Edward Hopper to David Lynch, by way of Flannery O’Connor and Alfred Hitchcock.

 This touring exhibition brings together three bodies of work, each seeking or constructing ‘a lonely place’ through its distinct relationship with photographic histories.
 Crewdson’s Beneath the Roses series blurs the photographic and the cinematic to illuminate the dark side of the American dream.
 In Sanctuary, Crewdson turns elsewhere, to Italy—to the abandoned film sets at Cinecitta film studios in Rome once used by Federico Fellini, and closer to a documentary tradition.
 The intimate Fireflies photographs capture the light and energy of fireflies during mating rituals, dancing for Crewdson’s camera.